kyletolle/the-mechanism-collection/index.md

 away light and siphoning off the Song, these corruptions became the Animate.
 Its film spread and surreptitiously engulfed Her.

-Exhausted, soon sluggish, She fell into Slumber.
-So she dozes, unable to witness the circus of mockery playing out upon her.
+Exhausted, soon sluggish, She fell into slumber.
+So She dozes, unable to witness the circus of mockery playing out upon Her.
 We, the ring leaders.
 Our menagerie still growing and sitting heavy.

 Nothing can last, and Her sleep is no different.
 Imagine that day, soon